xmtp/example-chat-react/README.md

 By default the chat app connects to the XMTP `dev` network, which is designed for development.
 The `dev` network makes no guarantees of messsage persistence, and is periodically purged of all messages.

-To connect to the `production` network, please set the following environment variable `NEXT_EXPOSED_XMTP_ENVIRONMENT=production`.
+To connect to the `production` network, please set the following environment variable `NEXT_PUBLIC_XMTP_ENVIRONMENT=production`.
 The production network persists messages long-term and is intended for publicly depoloyed production environments.

 ### Limitations